vegarringdal/simple-html/README.md

 ---

-This sample shows how to get params during load of new page.
+This sample show how to get params during load of new page.
-It also shows how to send over params with `goToURL()` helper.
+It also show how to send over params with `goToURL()` helper.

 ```ts